-Future progress may also be achieved by implementing unified designs and terminology, and harnessing technological advances, particularly as it comes to sleep measures.
-Studies covered in this review considerably varied with respect to their subjective and objective measures of sleep efficacy and/or disturbance.
+Future progress may also be achieved by implementing unified designs and terminology and harnessing technological advances, particularly as it comes to sleep measures.
+The studies covered in this review considerably varied with respect to their subjective and objective measures of sleep efficacy and/or disturbance.
 Such heterogeneity of sleep outcome variables significantly limits comparisons across studies and may contribute to some of the inconsistencies in results.
-In fact, previous research suggests that objective and subjective measures of sleep are often discrepant in both healthy and clinical samples, with the degree of discrepancy between objective and subjective sleep being dependent on the measures utilized [74].
-Therefore, utilizing a unified multimethod approach to quantify sleep is vital in order to fully understand the role of sleep disturbances in the path from childhood adversity to stress vulnerability.
+Indeed, previous research suggests that objective and subjective measures of sleep are often discrepant in both healthy and clinical samples, with the degree of discrepancy between objective and subjective sleep being dependent on the measures used [74].
+Therefore, the use of a unified multimethod approach to quantify sleep is vital to fully understand the role of sleep disturbances in the path from childhood adversity to stress vulnerability.
 Also important in this regard, many sleep studies relied on single-night measurements in artificial laboratory settings and/or self-reported diaries.
 Recent advances in wearable technology enable accurate estimation of multiple objective sleep measures in real-life settings and over long time periods.
-Implementing these measures in sleep research may aid to substantially increase the translational validity of future findings.
-For example, measuring sleep over long period of time and in natural settings could provide valuable insights regarding the typically overlooked construct of intra-individual variability in sleep-wake cycle which is a highly relevant factor in the context of childhood adversity and stress reactivity, as suggested above and in prior studies [166-169,264,265].
-Measuring childhood adversity in real-time is obviously much more challenging and indeed must typically rely on retrospective self- or parent- reports that are prone to recall bias.
+The implementation of these measures in sleep research may help to substantially increase the translational validity of future findings.
+For example, the measurement of sleep over long periods of time and in natural settings could provide valuable insights into the typically overlooked construct of intra-individual variability in the sleep-wake cycle, which is a highly relevant factor in the context of childhood adversity and stress reactivity, as suggested above and in prior studies [166-169,264,265].
+The real-time measurement of childhood adversity is obviously much more challenging and indeed must typically rely on retrospective self- or parent reports that are prone to recall bias.
 An alternative approach could be to rely on more objective official court or child protection records, wherever feasible.
-Interestingly enough, subjective retrospective reports of childhood adversity were associated with elevated psychopathology rates at adulthood while objective measure were not [266].
-With increased efforts to integrate multiple response domains and to rely on objective valid measures of sleep over long time periods, future studies may continue to uncover the impact of childhood adversity on physiology, sleep and behavior, and consequently, on lifelong physical and mental health.
+Interestingly, subjective retrospective reports of childhood adversity have been associated with elevated psychopathology rates in adulthood, unlike objective measures [266].
+With increased efforts to integrate multiple response domains and to rely on objective valid measures of sleep over long time periods, future studies may continue to uncover the impact of childhood adversity on physiology, sleep, and behavior and, consequently, on lifelong physical and mental health.

 Funding and disclosure: